Ready Mix Concrete (RMC) for Modern Construction

 • High labour dependency

-• Difficult control
+• Difficult to control mix proportions

 • More wastage